 Chirality is defined as “an object which is asymmetric and cannot be superimposed over its mirror image is known as chiral or stereocenter”.
 This property is known as chirality.

 For example- our Hand, legs etc.

 The object which is symmetric in nature and can be superimposed over its mirror image is known as achiral.

 For example- cube, cone etc.

-This chirality behavior is observed in lots of organic compounds also.
+This chirality behaviour is observed in lots of organic compounds also.
 The chirality is due to the three dimensional or spatial arrangements of molecules.
-Dutch scientist, J. Van’t Hoff and a French scientist, C. Le Bel in the year 1874, showed that the spatial arrangement of four groups (valences) around a central carbon is tetrahedral and if all the substituents attached to that carbon are different; such a carbon is called asymmetric carbon or stereocentre.
+Dutch scientist, J. Van’t Hoff and a French scientist, C. Le Bel in the year 1874, showed that the spatial arrangement of four groups (valences) around a central carbon is tetrahedral and if all the substituents attached to that carbon are different; such carbon is called asymmetric carbon or stereocentre.
 The resulting molecule would lack symmetry and is referred to as asymmetric molecule.
 The asymmetry of the molecule or chirality is responsible for the optical activity in such organic compounds.

 Optical activity of an organic compound refers to the property of an organic compound by the virtue of which, it rotates the plane polarised light (produced by passing ordinary light through Nicol prism) when it is passed through their solutions and the compounds are known as optically active compounds.

 Dextrorotatory in Greek means right rotating, if the compound rotates the plane polarised light to the right, i.e., clockwise direction, it is called dextrorotatory or the d-form and is indicated by placing a positive (+) sign before the degree of rotation.